 Unlike other states in India, the people of Kerala are not into female infanticide and sex selective abortions.
 The people in Kerala are very social and have a great love for art and festivals.
 Another feature of Kerala is communal harmony.
 Even though the cast system is present, communal violence is not heard in Kerala like some other states.
 The people in Kerala are peace loving and have a great tolerance.

 Quality of Life

 The quality of life in Kerala is greater than any other state in India and is in fact closer to the West.
-By retaining the traditional values Kerala has adapted easily to the modern life.
-Kerala is one of the most progressive state in India with its high quality life and social welfare. the people in Kerala enjoy a unique cosmopolitan outlook.
+By retaining the traditional values Kerala has adapted easily to modern life.
+Kerala is one of the most progressive states in India with its high quality life and social welfare.
+The people in Kerala enjoy a unique cosmopolitan outlook.